 "You has to eat this, sir! ...
-Right before you go into the lake, sir - gillyweed! ...
+Right before you go into the lake, sir - Gillyweed! ...
 It will make Harry Potter breathe underwater, sir!"

--- Dobby the Hogwarts House Elf (GF26)
+-- Dobby (GF26)

-- In one of the possible timelines following the use of the Experimental Time Turner, Albus Potter and Scorpius Malfoy take gillyweed when they re-visit the second task of the Triwizard Tournament (CC2.19).
+- In one of the possible timelines following the use of the Experimental Time Turner, Albus Potter and Scorpius Malfoy take Gillyweed when they re-visit the second task of the Triwizard Tournament (CC2.19).

-"gill" = a breathing organ found in many aquatic organisms
+"Gill" = a breathing organ found in many aquatic organisms

 In the film, the book Crouch Jr gives to Neville is called "Magical Water Plants of the Highland Lochs" and Neville, not Dobby, gives Harry the Gillyweed (GF/f).